akumahesther/Techcrush-HR-Analytics-/README.md

 ## Key Insight
 Turnover is not evenly distributed across salary tiers — it's concentrated in one department.
 Sales has only 53.6% active staff (vs 65–73% elsewhere), a 32.1% resignation rate (nearly double every other department), the lowest average performance score (3.09 vs 3.5–3.6 company-wide), and the lowest average salary (₦306K vs ₦318K–₦425K elsewhere).
 Contract employees also resign at a notably higher rate (31.8%) than full-time staff (20.5%).

+## Recommendation
-## Recommendation: Prioritize a Sales-specific retention review (compensation benchmarking + manager support) rather than a blanket salary adjustment, since pay alone doesn't explain turnover in other departments.
+Prioritize a Sales-specific retention review (compensation benchmarking + manager support) rather than a blanket salary adjustment, since pay alone doesn't explain turnover in other departments.